 If you prefer to live alone without having to share the remote, great news!
 Montréal is ranked as one the top student cities when it comes to rental prices for studios and one-bedroom apartments.
-According to a Mercer survey, you’ll pay an average of $1,005 CAD a month renting by yourself—which is a whole lot more affordable than Melbourne, London, San Francisco, Paris, New York and other major cities!
+A whole lot more affordable than Melbourne, London, San Francisco, Paris, New York and other major cities!

 Finding the right place to live while you study can be confusing with so many factors to consider.
 But here in Montréal, finding accommodation is easy and international students are welcomed with open arms.